 SHS offers English as a Second Language courses for students whose first language is not English.
 While ESL students have much in common with other students, they also have specific needs of learning a new language and adapting to a new culture.
-The ESL program enables students to become effective communicators in the English language through study of English speaking, reading, writing, listening and viewing.
-Students work on specific areas of individual needs to build skills necessary for high school graduation requirements.
-A variety of teaching methods, strategies and resources are used throughout their ESL learning experiences to improve these skills.
+The ESL program enables students to become effective communicators in the English language through learning and practicing the following English skills: speaking, reading, writing, listening and viewing.
+The program will be catered to students' specific needs in order to build skills necessary for high school graduation.
+A variety of teaching methods, strategies, and resources are used throughout their ESL learning experiences to improve these students' skills in the English language.